More than a year since the outbreak of war in Sudan, the country is facing…

 In the midst of a devastating war, good news: in recent days we have restarted outpatient activities at our Paediatric Centre in Nyala, Sudan, to offer free treatment to children under 14.

-A year ago, some of our Sudanese colleagues in Nyala were taken from the hospital and arrested by the paramilitary Rapid Support Forces.
+A year ago, some of our Sudanese colleagues in Nyala were taken from the hospital and arrested.
 Our colleagues were released a few days later without charges, but the Centre had been looted and damaged, forcing us to temporarily suspend activities.

 “In recent months, our Sudanese colleagues have worked tirelessly to restore the clinic and return it to its former state,” says Laura, Medical Coordinator of the Paediatric Centre.